 How do you transform testing at scale in an enterprise?
-This was the challenge facing Nationwide, the world’s largest building society, when it embarked on its digital transition programme.
-This session will explain how Rich set out to reduce costs and improve app delivery by modernising testing, and how his team benchmarked its success in terms of continuous delivery and quality.
-The presentation will cover the decisions Rich made on tooling for automation and service virtualization, and how they developed non-functional test engineering as a centralised service (including performance and security testing).
-It will also discuss how his team chose its strategic partners and made decisions on onshore and offshore resources.
+This was the challenge facing Nationwide, the world’s largest building society when it embarked on its digital transformation programme.
+This session will explain how Nationwide set out to reduce costs and accelerate delivery by modernising testing, and how its team benchmarked its success in terms of continuous delivery and quality.
+The presentation will cover the challenges Nationwide face, and strategies they’ve adopted to overcome them to achieve greater automation and a better understanding of quality.

 How are banks testing the systems and apps required for major regulatory change, such as FRTB and the IBOR transition?
 Regulators are pushing capital markets firms to link their trading desks, in real-time, to their risk engines and this means new challenges in testing.
 Is a sort of “Netflix for market and risk data” possible, providing streaming data for upgrades risk and trading systems?
 Are trading firms moving towards shared standards for test data for regulatory compliance, and perhaps even shared data sets?
 What exactly do the regulators want to see?
 And will these new quality standards for core applications widen the technology gap between the largest and the far larger number of smaller banks?